udacity/cd13451-sentiment-analysis-project/README.md

 # Sentiment Analysis with Noisy Labels using AWS SageMaker

-To see if confidence learning is effective, we will apply it to a real world sentiment analysis dataset.
-To set the scene, suppose you are building a deep learning system for sentiment analysis of product reviews (think back to week one) for a new online beauty product store.
-The hope is that your system can help the company decide what to keep in stock and what to remove.
-The company has been tracking comments on their website and has paid annotators to provide labels.
-They hand you a dataset of 80,000 customer reviews, each with a label of 0 for negative sentiment or 1 for positive sentiment.
+To evaluate the effectiveness of confidence learning, we plan to implement it on a practical sentiment analysis dataset.
+Consider a scenario where you are developing a deep learning system for analyzing sentiments in product reviews for a recently established online beauty product store.
+The objective is to assist the company in making decisions about inventory management—what products to retain and what to discontinue.
+The company has been actively monitoring comments on their website and has hired annotators to assign sentiment labels.
+They provide you with a dataset comprising 80,000 customer reviews, each labeled as 0 for negative sentiment or 1 for positive sentiment.

 ## Getting Started